AI Financial Advisor Matching: The Technology Revolution That's Actually Working (And Why Most Platforms Get It Wrong)

 Promotional mixing where paid placements appear alongside organic results without clear labeling suggests that advisor payments are influencing what you see.
 The best platforms maintain strict separation between paid promotional opportunities and algorithmic search results.

 Pressure to contact advisors immediately or limited time to review options indicates a lead generation focus rather than consumer empowerment.
-FINRA emphasizes that you should have time to research and consider your options without artificial urgency.
+FINRA emphasizes that you should take time to research and consider your options without urgency.

 The technology behind AI advisor discovery continues to evolve rapidly, with several trends pointing toward even more sophisticated and consumer-friendly systems in the coming years.